princekunal101/academic-section/Studies/Environment and Echology/UNIT 3/README.md

  ![Water pollutions](https://raw.githubusercontent.com/princekunal101/academic-section/main/Studies/Environment%20and%20Echology/figures/water-pollution.jpg)

-**Effects of Water Pollution:** Water Pollution affects both animals and plants and leads to an adverse impact on the aquatic ecosystem.
+**Effects of Water Pollution:** Water Pollution affects both animals and plants and leads to an adverse impact on the aquatic ecoSystem.
 The major effects of Water Pollution are as follows:
 -	Water-borne diseases: Sewage gives the maximum opportunity for the pathogenic and non-pathogenic microorganisms to grow.
 These pathogenic (disease-causing) microorganisms are responsible for several water-borne diseases like diarrhoea, typhoid, cholera, dysentery, jaundice, hepatitis, etc.

--	Toxic waste material: Toxic waste material from the industries such as heavy metals, pesticides, cyanides, and many organic and inorganic wastes are released directly into the river, lakes, and ocean, affecting the species present in these aquatic ecosystems, and ultimately affecting human health.
+-	Toxic waste material: Toxic waste material from the industries such as heavy metals, pesticides, cyanides, and many organic and inorganic wastes are released directly into the river, lakes, and ocean, affecting the species present in these aquatic ecoSystems, and ultimately affecting human health.
 ## Soil Pollution
  Soil Pollution is the build-up of persistent toxic compounds, chemicals, salts, radioactive materials, or diseasecausing agents in the soil, which have adverse effects on plant growth and animal health.
 ### Types of Soil Pollution